aldy505/cameracalc/README.md

 This v2.0 is in production.
 Here is what coming so far:

- - Re-written in PHP, Materialize, and VueJS
+ - Re-written in Nuxtjs (Vue), Vue-Bootstrap
- - Updated UI, much simpler and cleaner
+ - Updated UIg, much simpler and cleaner
  - New light data
+ - Using JSON as database

+I don't have all the time in the world.
+I will be working on this project on my spare time.